schloepke/gamemachine/README.md

 The advantage of using ruby is that it's highly productive, you can reuse the same code on client and server, and you can make use of the great testing tools in the ruby ecosystem.
-Having great testing frameworks for client side game logic is a huge plus.
-Just try to find something like rspec for lua.
+Having great testing frameworks for client side game logic is also a huge plus.

 ## Why Jruby?